-While your training institution is unable to provide in-classroom teaching for 70% of the time due to government restrictions, we’ll be accepting live online teaching that is facilitated by tutors in a virtual classroom towards your required training hours for membership and accreditation.
+If your training institution is unable to provide in-classroom teaching for 70% of the time due to government restrictions, we’ll be accepting live online teaching that is facilitated by tutors in a virtual classroom towards your required training hours for membership and accreditation.

 The current 100 hours supervised practice requirement is a national standard for entry to the profession.
 We’re encouraging courses to be as flexible as possible to enable you to complete these hours, for example via an extension or mitigating circumstances policy.